WorldVistA/VistA/Documentation/plan-6-monographs/cprs-dates.rst

 Once I fixed this, I found my first Fileman bug: yyyy/mm is not interpreted by
 %DT as a valid date time; even though yyyy is, and yyyy/mm/dd is.
-We (OSEHRA) asked for Geroge Timson's help, and now we have a new version of %DT that supports imprecise dates in the yyyy/mm format (OSEHRA-Sandbox/VistA-M@8b84302a44adcbb200ff403853928fbdce169044).
+We (OSEHRA) asked for George Timson's help, and now we have a new version of %DT that supports imprecise dates in the yyyy/mm format (OSEHRA-Sandbox/VistA-M@8b84302a44adcbb200ff403853928fbdce169044).